Something went wrong

 15.6M1.1M

-With 664,748,714.28 gallons of fuel oil delivered to Erie households last winter, the Erie community relies on its 84 oil companies to keep warm throughout the winter.
+With 664,748,714.28 gallons of number two heating oil delivered to Erie households during this past winter, the Erie community relies on its 84 oil companies to keep their oil tanks full.
 Oil delivery has two parts to it: First, an oil truck picks up oil at the nearest bulk fuel terminal (also known as a “rack”).
 In the case of Erie, two of the closest terminals are Sprague in Bridgeport, CT and N.h.term in New Haven, CT.
-Then, the truck delivers the number two heating oil to homes and businesses throughout Erie and the surrounding area.
+Then, the truck delivers the fuel oil to residences and companies throughout Erie and the surrounding region.